-Dental anxiety and dental phobia is an issue for a good percentage of the population.
+Dental anxiety and dental phobia can be a major health issue for a good percentage (%) of the population.
 It can disrupt our lives and our health in many ways.
 The sad truth is many parents pass on their fear of the dentist to their children without even realizing it.
 Overcoming the fear is possible with the right dentist and the right approach.

 Why Do Kids Fear The Dentist?

 Most kids are fearful of the unknown.
 Whether it be the dark, what lurks in the closet, or what their parents have taught them to fear.
 The first visit to the dentist should be done around age 1-3.
 The first appointment should be simple and fun.
 It is better to not wait for problems that need further treatment.
 Most of us would not be afraid of an oral exam, x-rays and a cleaning.
 Unfortunately, many parents are unaware of this and wait until the child is older or has a dental issues that need to be addressed immediately.
 Children are also super perceptive of their surroundings and are easily influenced by their parents.
 Therefore the fears can be passed on down to the kids.
 If a parent is afraid and openly shows it, a child will see that and feel the same way.
 A positive outlook on dental care, a caring dentist, and at home good oral habits and diet ,will lead to a child free of dental issue.

 Taking care of oneself can be a positive experience if educated properly on the benefits.
 Recent research has shown maintaining good dental care can keep our overall bodies healthy.
 Parents need to play an active role in their child’s dental health.
 That includes monitoring their child’s brushing in the morning and evenings until the child is comfortable and confident to do it on their own.